 You don’t need to lose your individuality.
 Your relationship should be richer and fulfilled with your best friend.
 Sure you may enjoy time alone, but it strikes me you can enjoy it knowing soon you will be home and together again.
 Sharing attitudes and behavioral patterns combine to create an enduring relationship.

 The above are my comments.
-My wife Laura and I have been married 52 years and have 22 grandchildren and 6 children.
-Till death do us part is not a binding clause but is gratifying reality.
+My wife and I have been married since 1958 and have 22 grandchildren and 6 children.
+Till death do us part is not a binding clause but is a gratifying reality.